kathan-205/leetcode_qs/README.md

 # leetcode_qs
-My Leetcode solutions as I practice
+My Leetcode solutions in python as I practice